mendelsshop/Awk_Interpreter/6-Parser/README.md

 │   ├── UnitTests.java
 │   ├── VariableReferenceNode.java
 │   └── WhileNode.java
+└── README.md
 ```

 The awk files are generated from using `get_awk_files.py` (and will probably be different then the ones shown here) are required for the first unit test to work (see `root/src/UnitTests.java` for more info)

 The reason there is no `import java.util.Optional` is because I am using a custom version of `Optional` in `root/src/Optional.java`.

-Some unit tests require java 21 preview for `instanceof` pattern matching.
+Some unit tests and parts of the parser require java 21 preview for `instanceof` and `switch` pattern matching.